karima-elhachimi/euri-exercises/topics/javascript/slides/javascript-fundamentals.md

 - 1995 (dec): LiveScript was later renamed to JavaScript
 - 1996: People start using Javascript
 - 1996: Microsoft is coming with IE. Netscape in problem.
 - 1997: Netscape reaches out to Ecma.
-JS was standardized: Ecmascript
+JS was standardized: ECMAScript

 <!-- prettier-ignore -->
 ***

 ## Life is Good

-- 1999: Ecmascript 3
+- 1999: ECMAScript 3
   - More people implementing ES spec
   - More people/companies get involved (Apple, Yahoo, Adobe, ...)